dragoemon2/abu_yolo/datasets/catch2024/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 649 images.
+The dataset includes 257 images.
-Setoshio are annotated in YOLO v5 PyTorch format.
+Workers-bioy are annotated in YOLO v5 PyTorch format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
-* Resize to 640x640 (Stretch)
+* Resize to 416x416 (Stretch)

 The following augmentation was applied to create 3 versions of each source image:
+* 50% probability of horizontal flip
+* Randomly crop between 0 and 40 percent of the image
 * Random rotation of between -15 and +15 degrees
-* Random brigthness adjustment of between -15 and +15 percent
+* Random Gaussian blur of between 0 and 1.5 pixels